 - 20% of providers scored 3-star (complied after one call to supervisor)

 - 12% of providers scored 4-star (complied without supervisor assistance)

 - 18% of providers scored 5-star

-In addition, researchers called 3,003 healthcare providers to conduct a phone service on their compliance with HIPAA right to access.
+In addition, researchers called 3,003 healthcare providers to conduct a phone survey on their compliance with HIPAA right to access.